LexieData/LexieData.GitHub.io/bank.md

 ---
 ## The Data

-The data comes from the World Bank Group website and updates their data quarterly.
+The data comes from the World Bank Group website and they update their data quarterly.
 For this project I was assigned a snippet of this data to query from the year 2022.
 The live data can be found on this <a href="https://financesone.worldbank.org/ida-statement-of-credits-grants-and-guarantees-historical-data/DS00976">website</a>

 In Excel I cleaned the data for any duplicates and then I used <a href="CSVFiddle.io">CSVFiddle.io</a> to practice these SQL queries.